radicalgraphics/tempoSYNTH/OSC_Doc.md

 ###API documentation that handles OSC message between Unity and MAX

 Each of the follwing functions works similar to POST request in HTTP protocal.

 ### Unity Sending / Max Recieving

+/[Function Name] [param1] [param2]

 - ```AddSound(string sampleName,string Location)```
-This function is called when a sound sample cude is inserted to a track in unity.
+This function is called when a sound sample cube is inserted to a track in unity.
    * sampleName: the name of the sound sample (from sound cube)
    * Location: the location of the sound sample cube inserted to the track(from the track)

 - ```RemoveSound(string sampleName,string Location)```
-This function is called when a sound sample cude is removed from a track in unity.
+This function is called when a sound sample cube is removed from a track in unity.
   * sampleName: the name of the sound sample (from sound cube)
   * Location: the location of the sound sample cube being removed from the track

 - ```UpdateBPM(int BPM)```
 update BPM using the slider
   * BPM: a new int value modified by user

 - ```PreviewSound(string sampleName)```
 This function allows user to preview sound when they reach controller to the soundcube
   * sampleName: the name of the sound sample (from sound cube)